ecotaxa/ecotaxar/README.md

 ## Usage

+Functions starting with `api_` call [EcoTaxa's API](http://ecotaxa.obs-vlfr.fr/api/docs#/).
+This is still a work in progress and not all API endpoints are accessible.

-Most functions require direct access to the database, which is currently only possible from the internal network of Laboratoire d'Océanographie de Villefranche (LOV).
-Functions will be slowly moved to using the API.
+Functions starting with `db_` require direct access to the database, which is currently only possible from the internal network of the Laboratoire d'Océanographie de Villefranche (LOV).

+A few other convenience functions are provided, to read `.tsv` files output by EcoTaxa and to handle a hierarchical taxonomy.